 The expected duration of RTD projects is 4 years, with a total budget up to 6 MCHF per project, including matching funds.
-As required by the University Law, Article 13, participating institutions must provide matching funds (in cash and/or in kind).
+As required by the applicable legislation, participating institutions must provide matching funds (in cash and/or in kind).
 Matching funds must cover 55% of the total project cost.